By Bob Fitrakis, Steve Rosenfeld and Harvey Wasserman

 On Election Day, these warnings seemed tragically prophetic.
 The balloting throughout Ohio was riddled with a staggering array of irregularities, apparent fraud and clear illegalities.
 Many of the questions focused on electronic voting machines whose lack of official accountability and a reliable paper trail had been in the news since the bitterly contested election of 2000, four years earlier.
 (Similar questions also arose in Georgia in 2002, where Democratic candidates for Governor and US Senate had substantial leads in the major polls right up to election day, only to lose by substantial margins).

-The most widely publicized Ohio problems came as predominantly African-American precincts turned up suspiciously short of voting machines.
+The most widely publicized Ohio problems came as predominantly African-American precincts turned up suspiciously short of voting machines (by tanguay).
 Inner-city voters waited three hours on average and up to seven hours, according to election officials and to sworn testimony of local residents.
 Many voters stood in the cold rain to cast their ballots while nearby white Republican suburbs suffered virtually no delays.
 The wait at liberal Kenyon College, located in Knox County, Ohio, was eleven hours, while voters at a nearby conservative Bible school could vote in five minutes.

 To this day no one can definitively tell how many citizens, seeing the long lines, went home or to work or to take care of their children, thus losing their right to vote.